Linux Quick Reference Guide

-Unix is a popular operating system that is available at Temple on a central computer called Astro.
+Linux is a popular operating system that is available at Temple on three central computer systems: owlsnest.hpc.temple.edu (high performance computing cluster), compute.temple.edu (research system for SAS programmers), and astro.temple.edu (general user website and programming).

-Once you have logged on, you will see the system prompt (%) where you type Unix commands.
+Once you have logged on, you will see a system prompt where you type Linux commands.

-Keep in mind that Unix commands are case sensitive.
+Keep in mind that Linux commands are case sensitive.
 This means that you must type commands exactly as they appear, paying attention to upper and lower case letters.

 Upon logging in, the system places you in your home directory.
 The full home directory path has a subdirectory listed with a letter and number and then another subdirectory named after your login name.
 For example, if your login name is jroscoe, your home directory could be: /home/a003/jroscoe where the home directory has a subdirectory called a003 and within a003 there is a subdirectory called jroscoe.
 The letter and number for the a003 subdirectory will vary since it is just a way for the system to randomly group users so everyone is not in one giant directory.

 The directory which you are currently in is referred to as your working directory.
 Unless you change to another directory, your working directory will be your home directory.
 To view your current directory, type pwd (stands for print working directory) at the system prompt and press Enter.
 To see a list of files and subdirectories in your current working directory, type ls -F and press Enter.
 The -F will display directories as items followed by a slash (/).
 All other items are files.